GaloisInc/saw-training/SAWManual.rst

   Load a Java class from JVM bytecode.

 The resulting :saw:ref:`JavaClass` can be passed into the various functions described below to perform analysis of specific Java methods.

+.. saw:type:: JavaClass

+  A representation of a Java vlass, as loaded by :saw:ref:`java_load_class`.

 Java class files from any JDK newer than version 6 should work.
 However, JDK version 9 and newer do not contain a JAR file containing the standard libraries, and therefore do not currently work with SAW.
 We are investigating the best way to resolve this issue.